TomConlin/Sudiball/README.md

 Sudiball   ![Sudiball](https://ix.cs.uoregon.edu/~tomc/Hobbies/Astronomy/ATM/SudiBall/open_sb1t.png "Sudiball")
 ========

 ##Skeletal gimbal mount
 ###It's like a ball but less.

-To play with the models yourself you will need to install a recent __stable__ version of OpenSCAD
+To play with the models yourself you will need to
+install a recent __stable__ version of OpenSCAD
 (You may need to get a recent version from <http://www.openscad.org/>)

-I am focusing the software on easily built "standard" versions where the planes intersect at right angles in the center of the ball.
+I am focusing this software on easily built "standard" versions
+(where the planes intersect at right angles in the center of the ball).

-To facilitate visual experimentation prior to generating 2D or 3D files, the scripts are divided into four modules.
+To facilitate visual experimentation prior to generating 2D or 3D files,
+the OpenSCAD scripts are divided into four modules.

 __sudiconfig.scad__: Where you will edit parameters (use any text editor)
 __sudiview.scad__:	 Open with OpenSCAD to see changes from parameters edited & save 3D.
 __sudigen.scad__:	 Open with OpenSCAD to generate 2D parts seen in sudiview
 __sudilib.scad__:	Common routines used by both sudiview & sudigen.